etesync/etesync-dav/README.md

 ## CLI

+1. Open a terminal and navigate to the binary's loctaion by typing `cd /path/to/file` (most likely `cd ~/Downloads`).
+2. Rename the binary to `etesync-dav` for ease of use, by e.g: `mv linux-etesync-dav etesync-dav`
+3. Make it executable: `chmod +x etesync-dav`

-You need to first add an EteSync user using `etesync-dav manage`, for example:
+You need to first add an EteSync user using `./etesync-dav manage`, for example:

-`etesync-dav manage add user@example.com`
+`./etesync-dav manage add user@example.com`

 *Substitute `user@example.com` with the username or email you use with your EteSync account or self-hosted server.*

 and then run the server:
-`etesync-dav`
+`./etesync-dav`

 ## Self-hosting